yeshuman-io/yeshuman-agent-stack/README.md

 GET /a2a/discover                  # Discover available agents

 # Agent Cards (A2A Specification Compliance)
-GET /a2a/agent-card                # Get YesHuman agent card GET /a2a/agent-card/{agent_name}   # Get agent card by name POST /a2a/capability-match         # Match agent capabilities
+GET /a2a/agent-card                # Get Yes Human agent card GET /a2a/agent-card/{agent_name}   # Get agent card by name POST /a2a/capability-match         # Match agent capabilities